 Your audience is probably not following you on all your social media accounts, and Email is a great way to tell them about the places you share your content.

-Make sure that you grow your social media accounts while growing your email list.
+Make sure you grow your social media accounts while growing your email list.
 Don’t forget to invite your followers on social media and join your email list.

 When you are just starting with email marketing, you don’t have the set-up to grow your email list.
-Even if that all sounds discouraging, don’t worry because you can set up everything you need in one hour.
+Even if that sounds discouraging, don’t worry because you can set up everything you need in one hour.

 1.6 An email list increases your site’s valuation